pranjaliseth/CMPE-257-Project/Project_dir/paper/paper.md

 With the rise in online shopping these days, companies are quickly improving their online services for their customers.
 Different brands are constantly working to figure out ways to retain their existing customers while also attracting new customers.
 Customer satisfaction and online reviews play a big part in businesses today.
 Understanding the performance and reviews of their products is crucial for both producers and sellers in the internet age.
 Artificial Intelligence and Machine Learning is widely being used for this purpose.
 Depending on the type of data and the domain for which it is used, many machine learning models are available that can be deployed based on the performance.
 Determining the review rating of a given product or whether the review on a given product is positive or negative will help in correlating to the customer's satisfaction and improving the sales of these products.

 The objective of this project is to explore and implement different machine learning models for online product reviews dataset and study the performance of each model.
 We have used [Amazon and Best Buy Electronics](https://data.world/datafiniti/amazon-and-best-buy-electronics) and [Grammar and Online Product Reviews](https://data.world/datafiniti/grammar-and-online-product-reviews) data.
-This is a list of over 7,000 online reviews for 50 electronic products from websites like Amazon and Best Buy and a list of over 71,045 reviews from 1,000 different products provided by Datafiniti's Product Database.
 We compare the performance of each model based on classification report or f1 scores, and with the help of confusion matrices to understand and evaluate the models performance.

 # 2. Data[^3]
 [^3]:Data